2015 BRFSS Cognitive and Caregiver Data

 - Louisiana Report

 The Caregiver Module provides data about caregivers and the challenges they face.
 This module asks about a care recipient's health problems and greatest care needs.
 It enables us to compare the experiences of Alzheimer's and dementia caregivers with caregivers of people with other conditions.
+In 2009, three states and the District of Columbia used the module while in 2010, five states asked the questions.
+Most recently, 24 states used the Caregiver Module in 2015.

 - Report on 2010 BRFSS Caregiving Data